-5This explanation has much in common with theory of cue-triggered choices of Bernheim and Rangel (2004) and the willpower depletion model of Ozdenoren et al. (2011).
+5 This explanation has much in common with the theory of cue-triggered choices of Bernheim and Rangel (2004) and the willpower depletion model of Ozdenoren, Salant, and Silverman (2012).

-6Authors in the neuroscience literature have argued in favor of this view.
-See, for instance, De Vignemont and Singer (2006) and Hare et al. (2010).
+6 Authors in the neuroscience literature have argued in favor of this view.
+See, e.g., De Vignemont and Singer (2006) and Hare et al. (2010).